Glossary

 Adjustable-rate mortgage (ARM)

-A mortgage with an interest rate that adjusts periodically based on a preselected index, causing interest rates and payments to rise and fall with the market.
+A mortgage with an interest rate that adjusts periodically based on a preselected index after a fixed period.

 Adjustment interval

-The time between changes in the interest rate and monthly payments on an ARM.
+The time between changes in the interest rate and/or monthly payments on an ARM.

 Agent